• Link to Facebook

 Finding Motorhome Aires

-Update: We wrote this article in 2011.
-While it isn’t wrong, it is a bit out of date.
+Update: We wrote this article in 2011 and it’s way, way out of date.
 You can find loads of articles about how we currently find places to sleep in the How To section of this blog – see the main menu above.

 As we’re travelling around in our motorhome we’re using two main sources of information for our parking spots.
 We us Vicarious Book’s ‘All the Aires’ printed books, coupled with an offline copy of the www.campingcar-infos.com database – check out our reviews section for more details.